UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

 ???- "Design Patterns"

-    Implement a Factory method for the creation of bacteria and one for nutrients
+    Design a Factory method for the creation of bacteria

 ???- "Extra assignment"

-    Using refactoring.guru find an implement another pattern that is useful for your project.
+    Using refactoring.guru find an design Describe in a design document another pattern that is useful for your project.

 ## References